thib1984/ytdlmusic/CONTRIBUTING.md

 When you finish, past the merge request in "ready" mode and i will check this quickly.

-If you are any questions, don't try to ping me 😁
+Feel free to reach out if you have any questions. 😁

 # Work